DeividasTerechovas/Windows-FlareVM-SetUp/README.md

-# Windows-FlareVM-SetUp

-Flare-VM Installation and Configuration Guide

-Objective

-The goal of this project is to set up a Windows 10 virtual machine with Flare-VM, a Windows-based security distribution designed for malware analysis, incident response, and penetration testing.

-Skills Learned

-Setting up and configuring a virtual machine.

-Disabling Windows Defender and Windows Updates for forensic analysis.

-Installing Flare-VM and essential security tools.

-Managing PowerShell execution policies and installation scripts.

-Tools Used

-VirtualBox/VMware – For setting up the virtual environment.

-Windows 10 ISO – The OS for the virtual machine.

-Flare-VM – A collection of forensic and malware analysis tools.

-Windows Registry & Group Policy Editor – For disabling security features.

-Steps

-1. Setting Up the Virtual Machine

-Download the Windows 10 ISO.

-Create a new VM in VirtualBox/VMware.

-Configure the VM:

-Allocate sufficient RAM and CPU.

-Create a virtual hard drive.

-Mount the Windows 10 ISO.

-Start the VM and install Windows 10:

-Select Language, then Next.

-Choose Install Now.

-Swap network from NAT to HOST-Only.

-Click I do not have a key.

-Select Windows 10 Home.

-Choose Custom: Install Windows Only.

-Select the VM drive and begin installation.

-2. Pre-Installation Configurations

-Ensure system requirements are met.

-Enable Guest Additions for clipboard sharing and file drag-and-drop:

-VM Toolbar > Devices > Insert Guest Additions CD Image.

-Open This PC, run VBoxWindowsAdditions-amd64.

-Follow installation steps and restart the VM.

-3. Disable Windows Updates & Defender

-Disable Windows Updates

-Press Windows + R, type services.msc.
+# Reverse Engineering & Malware Analysis Lab

+# Objective

+This project focuses on setting up a Windows 10 virtual machine and configuring Flare-VM, a security-focused distribution for malware analysis and reverse engineering.
+The guide walks through installation, configuration, and security optimizations.

+# Skills Learned

+Virtual Machine (VM) configuration and optimization.

+Disabling Windows security features for malware analysis.

+Installing and configuring Flare-VM.

+Handling Windows Defender and Windows Update settings.

+# Tools Used

+Flare-VM – Security-focused VM setup.

+VirtualBox/VMware – Virtualization platforms.

+Windows 10 – Operating system for the VM.

+# Steps

+# 1. Setting Up the Windows 10 VM

+Start the VM installation.

+Select the language, then proceed with the installation.

+Change the network from NAT to HOST-only.

+Select I do not have a key.

+Choose Windows 10 Home.

+Select Custom: Install Windows Only.

+Select the VM driver and begin installation.

+# 2. Pre-Installation Configurations

+Ensure Flare-VM requirements are met.

+Swap network back from HOST-only to NAT.

+Install Guest Additions for easier copy-paste and file dragging.

+VM Toolbar → Devices → Insert Guest Additions CD Image.

+Open This PC in the VM and run VBoxWindowsAdditions-amd64.

+Follow the installation prompts and restart the VM.

+# 3. Disabling Windows Updates

+Open Run (Windows+R), type services.msc.

 Find Windows Update, double-click it.

 Set Startup Type to Disabled.

-Click Stop under Service Status.
+Click Stop under Service status.

-Disable Windows Defender
+# 4. Disabling Windows Defender

-Open Windows Security from the search bar.

-Navigate to Virus & Threat Protection > Manage Settings.
+Open Windows Security → Virus & Threat Protection → Manage Settings.

-Turn everything OFF.
+Disable Real-time protection and all other options.

+Extra Step: Prevent Defender from turning on after restart.

-If gpedit.msc is missing, open CMD as administrator and run:
+If gpedit.msc is missing, open CMD as Admin and run:

 FOR %F IN ("%SystemRoot%\servicing\Packages\Microsoft-Windows-GroupPolicy-ClientTools-Package~*.mum") DO (DISM /Online /NoRestart /Add-Package:"%F")
 FOR %F IN ("%SystemRoot%\servicing\Packages\Microsoft-Windows-GroupPolicy-ClientExtensions-Package~*.mum") DO (DISM /Online /NoRestart /Add-Package:"%F")

-Open Local Group Policy Editor (gpedit.msc):
+Open gpedit.msc (Windows+R → gpedit.msc).

+Navigate to:

-Navigate to Computer Configuration > Administrative Templates > Windows Components > Microsoft Defender Antivirus > Real-time Protection.
+Computer Configuration > Administrative Templates > Windows Components > Microsoft Defender Antivirus > Real-time Protection

 Enable Turn off real-time protection.

 Restart the VM.

-Alternative Method (Registry Edit)
+# 5. Alternative Defender Disabling (Registry Method)

 Boot into Safe Mode.

-Press Windows + R, type regedit.
+Open Run (Windows+R), type regedit.

 Navigate to:

-HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services
+HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Service

-Set the Start value to 4 in these folders:
+Change the Start value to 4 for the following keys:

 Sense